 Then there are others who opt for marketing strategies at the later stage of app development.
 Now, this can turn out to be a blunder as your marketing team is supposed to come up with the right strategies to launch the app in the market at the right time.

 4. Not Using The Pre-Launch Marketing Strategies

-As said above you can start the marketing strategies at the earliest.
+As said above you can start the mobile marketing strategies at the earliest.
 There is no need to wait for the completion of the development process for the same.
 You can invest a good amount of your time to build some pre-launch marketing strategies like promoting your app on social media or opting for email marketing.